Artist highlight: Ellie Cryer

 "I want anyone who gets tattooed by me to feel as comfortable as possible."

-Inclusivity and comfort is at the heart of the new Stories & Ink studio in Falmouth, Cornwall.
-Embodying these principles wonderfully is our amazing resident artist, Ellie Cryer.
+At the heart of the new Stories & Ink studio in Falmouth, Cornwall, are inclusivity and comfort.
+Embodying these principles wonderfully is our amazing resident artist, Ellie Cryer (@elliecryer).

 We recently caught up with Ellie to find out what customers can expect when they engage her as their artist, plus we talk a little about her style and how she got started in the industry.